 With the R-Connectors the core is first fitted into the bushing with an anti-friction agent.
 The bushing has a malleable steel jacket inside that is pushed onto the liner and into an indentation on the core by a two-component resin.
 The result is a pull-proof unit of liner and connector.

 A leak-free pull-proof connection with the host pipe can be established with a flange or welding solution.

 The pressure test according to relevant rules and standards for fluid and gaseous media ensures stability and leak-tightness of the section rehabilitated with Primus Line®.
 Specifically for water applications the liner is also disinfected.

 Integration of a fitting piece

-In order for the line to be properly recommissioned a fitting piece is installed to reconnect the rehabilitated section with the pressure pipeline network.
+In order for the line to be properly recommissioned a fitting, or spool piece, is installed to reconnect the rehabilitated section with the pressure pipeline network.

 The entire installation is accompanied by detailed documentation – from inspection to pressure test.